 [Regulation 29A inserted in Gazette 15 Jan 1999 p.
 117-18.]

 29B.
-Movements of combinations may be authorised by permits
+Movements of agricultural combinations may be authorised by permits

 (1) If the Director General is satisfied that it is appropriate to do so in respect of a proposed movement of an agricultural combination, the Director General may, subject to subregulation (7), issue a permit under this regulation that authorises the combination to be moved on a road otherwise than in accordance with any of these regulations, as specified in the permit.